Skip to content

 Wakefield is a town located about 30 minutes from the south of Leeds by car; it includes an open-air sculpture gallery.
 This town was the birthplace of English author George Gissing.

-Also, there you will find the Wakefield Theatre, which hosts performing arts events.
-Other attractions you can visit in the town are the ruins of Sandal Castle, Wakefield Cathedral, and the Wakefield Art Gallery.
+You will also find the Wakefield Theatre, which hosts performing arts events.
+Other attractions in the town are the ruins of Sandal Castle, Wakefield Cathedral, and the Wakefield Art Gallery.
 Stop by the Nostell Priory, built on the site of a medieval monastery in the 18th century.
 The house contains a collection of Chippendale furniture, paintings, and Chinese wallpapers.

 The National Coal Mining Museum

-The National Coal Mining Museum is located at the former Caphouse Colliery in Overton, just near Wakefield Town, showing the hard life of the miners at one of the country’s oldest coal mines.
+The National Coal Mining Museum is located at the former Caphouse Colliery in Overton, just near Wakefield Town.
+It shows the hard life of the miners at one of the country’s oldest coal mines.

-There are underground tours and a visitor centre with exhibits about the colliery’s history.
-Children can catch a fun ride on one of the paddy trains used to drag workers around the massive site.
+Underground tours and a visitor centre with exhibits about the colliery’s history are available.
+Children can also enjoy a ride on one of the paddy trains used to drag workers around the massive site.

 Temple Newsam House